sandeepgangarapu/starter-academic/content/post/Thompson Sampling Algorithm for Normal outcome dis fe9cf201748e4fa589a27abb3d43ea56.md

+---
-# Thompson Sampling Algorithm for Normal outcome distribution
+title: Thompson Sampling Algorithm for Normal outcome distribution

+# View.
+#   1 = List
+#   2 = Compact
+#   3 = Card
+view: 2

+# Optional header image (relative to `static/media/` folder).
+header:
+  caption: ""
+  image: ""
+---

 By: Sandeep Gangarapu
 Created time: Sep 10, 2020 9:46 PM
 Tags: MAB

 Thompson Sampling is one of the most popular Multi-Armed bandit (MAB) algorithms - the main reason being its explainability (imagine explaining upper confidence bound to your manager) and decent performance in practice [1].

 Many blog posts on the Internet show how to implement Thompson sampling ([here](https://visualstudiomagazine.com/articles/2019/06/01/thompson-sampling.aspx), [here](https://towardsdatascience.com/hompson-sampling-for-multi-armed-bandit-problems-part-1-b750cbbdad34), [here](https://peterroelants.github.io/posts/multi-armed-bandit-implementation/) and [here](https://medium.com/analytics-vidhya/multi-armed-bandit-analysis-of-thompson-sampling-algorithm-6375271f40d1)).
 Almost all of them consider Bernoulli outcome distribution (e.g. click or no click, purchase, or no purchase) and use the Beta-Bernoulli Bayesian update procedure for simulations and usually compare the performance (Regret) to other MAB algorithms like UCB or sometimes to A/B testing.
 However, none of them consider Gaussian outcome distribution and especially the case when both mean and variance of the distributions are unknown (which is usually the case when you are conducting an experiment where the outcome is continuous, ex: dollars spent, time spent, etc.).